Babinskyy/Babinskyy/README.md

 - 🔍 Problem Solving: A passionate problem solver, always excited to tackle complex coding issues.

 ### Expierence ✔️
-I have hands-on experience in establishing and running my own company, where I successfully created and sold software products, including web and mobile applications tailored to the needs of businesses.
+I have hands-on experience in establishing and running my own company, where I served as a developer and representative.
+I successfully created and sold software products, including web and mobile applications tailored to the needs of businesses.

 ### Future goals 🚀
 Looking ahead, I see myself in the role of a Tech Lead.
 With my strong leadership capabilities, entrepreneurial spirit, and enthusiasm for adopting new technologies, I am motivated to guide and inspire teams toward success.